ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_flato13ipcc.rst

 .. figure::  /recipes/figures/flato13ipcc/fig-9-6.png
    :align:   center

-   Figure 9.6: Centred pattern correlations between models and observations for the annual mean climatology over the period 1980–1999.
+   Figure 9.6: Centered pattern correlations between models and observations for the annual mean climatology over the period 1980–1999.
 Results are shown for individual CMIP3 (black) and CMIP5 (blue) models as thin dashes, along with the corresponding ensemble average (thick dash) and